PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

 <a id="video"></a>
 ## Video Streaming

-PX4 SITL for Gazebo supports UDP video streaming from a Gazebo camera sensor attached to a vehicle model.
+PX4 SITL for Gazebo Classic supports UDP video streaming from a camera sensor attached to a simulated vehicle model.
-When streaming is enabled, you can connect to this stream from *QGroundControl* (on UDP port 5600) and view video of the Gazebo environment from the simulated vehicle - just as you would from a real camera.
+When streaming is enabled, you can connect to this stream from *QGroundControl* (on UDP port 5600) and view video of the Gazebo Classic environment from the simulated vehicle - just as you would from a real camera.
-The video is streamed using a *gstreamer* pipeline and can be enabled/disabled using a button in the Gazebo UI.
+The video is streamed using a *gstreamer* pipeline and can be enabled/disabled using a button in the Gazebo Classic UI.

-The Gazebo camera sensor is supported/enabled on the following frames:
+The simulated camera sensor is supported/enabled on the following frames:
 * [Typhoon H480](#typhoon_h480)

 ### Prerequisites

 *Gstreamer 1.0* is required for video streaming.
-The required dependencies should already have been [installed when you set up Gazebo](#installation) (they are included in the standard PX4 installation scripts/instructions for macOS and Ubuntu Linux).
+The required dependencies should already have been [installed when you set up Gazebo Classic](#installation) (they are included in the standard PX4 installation scripts/instructions for macOS and Ubuntu Linux).

 :::note
 FYI only, the dependencies include: `gstreamer1.0-plugins-base`, `gstreamer1.0-plugins-good`, `gstreamer1.0-plugins-bad`, `gstreamer1.0-plugins-ugly`, `libgstreamer-plugins-base1.0-dev`.